guidebooks/madwizard/README.md

 # Turn Markdown into Wizards

-Madwizard is a library that scans a given markdown file and automatically constructs a task graph.
+MadWizard is a library that scans a given markdown file and automatically constructs a task graph.
 It also includes a CLI client to allow interacting with the library, either to visualize the task graph (the `plan` command) or to step through the plan via an